 However, put yourself in the shoes of the VP of Engineering of a major corporation who just bought a new cloud platform that costs north of $50,000 per month.
 Suddenly, the VP realizes this is a bad purchase.
 Can he just throw it in the attic or give the cloud platform to a friend?
 Will he be the only one knowing about this purchase?
 No, of course.
 Now you get it!

 In summary, the main characteristics of B2C and B2B sales:

 1. B2C sales are:

-● B2C sales are mostly in the lower amounts, meaning cost is low and value also.
+● B2C sales are mostly in the lower amounts, meaning cost is low.
+Value is also low.
 Thus, customers can decide to buy just based on emotions

 ● When one buys something worth $10 and later realizes that it’s useless, it’s no bother